duniter/duniter-rs/crypto/README.md

 # crypto

-`duniter-crypto` is a crate managing cryptographic building blocks for the Duniter project.
+`dup-crypto` is a crate managing cryptographic operations for the DUP (DUniter Protocol).

 ## How to use it

-You can add `duniter-crypto` as a `cargo` dependency in your Rust project.
+You can add `dup-crypto` as a `cargo` dependency in your Rust project.